doronbehar/rfcs/rfcs/0030-review-workflow.md

 4. We can easily gather statistics.
 In the long run, we might even implement some sort of automated triage where we regularly ping `needs:work` PRs and close them after the authors went unresponsive for a while.
 Or we could tag them as `needs:takeover`.
-But this is out of scope.
+This is out of scope for this RFC.

 ## Illustration